sahilphule/devops-templates/documentation/terraform/aws/eks-terraform/eks-terraform.md

 # EKS Provisioning using Terraform
-- We will provision the EKS using Terraform as an Infrasturcture as Code.
+- We will provision the EKS using Terraform as an Infrastructure as Code.
-- We will deploy it in custom Virtual Private Cloud for isolation.
+- We will deploy it in a custom Virtual Private Cloud for isolation.
 - We will also deploy RDS MySQL Instance to store the relational data and connect it to EKS.

 ---